-Benedict chronicles Lamarr’s rise to stardom and all it entailed while she kept the secrets of her marriage and heritage behind shut lips.
-Following this segment, the book begins to focus on what might arguably be her greatest contribution to mankind, a radio guidance system for Allied torpedoes which used spread spectrum and frequency hopping, developed alongside composer George Antheil.
+Benedict chronicles Lamarr‘s rise to stardom and all it entailed while she kept the secrets of her marriage and heritage behind shut lips.
+Following this segment, The Only Woman in the Room begins to focus on what might arguably be her greatest contribution to mankind, a radio guidance system for Allied torpedoes which used spread spectrum and frequency hopping, developed alongside composer George Antheil.
 Though her invention didn’t really see any use before the 1960s, its principles remain largely relevant today, being incorporated into Bluetooth technology and Wi-Fi, just to mention a couple of examples.

 A Woman of Many Roles

-Personally-speaking, I wasn’t really familiar with Hedy Lamarr before reading this book and haven’t done any additional research, but the impression I got was the author used all the possible information she could get her hands on.
+Personally-speaking, I wasn’t really familiar with Hedy Lamarr before reading The Only Woman in the Room and haven’t done any additional research, but the impression I got was the author used all the possible information she could get her hands on.
 We are constantly treated to little notes and details about the woman in question, her perception by others, her thoughts, ambitions, morals… in short, Benedict gives us about as complete a portrait of a human being as we could ever expect.
 We get to see her as so much more than “just” a Hollywood actress; we get to see her as a person who shaped the course of history with the power of her intellect.

 Thankfully none of this actually reads like a history book and all the contextual details are inserted into their appropriate places; they always feel as parts of her story rather than humanity’s as a whole.
 Even when it comes to the crowning achievement (which probably prompted the writing of this biography amongst others), the invention of the radio guidance system alongside composer George Antheil, Benedict treats it with the appropriate level of investigation.